Ande404/hapsa-studio/README.md

 ## Setup

-Clone this repository and then cd into the set directory.
+Clone this repository then cd into the directory.

 ```bash
 git clone https://github.com/hawyar/hapsa-studio.git